lpubsppop01/my_disk_cleaner/README.md

 # My Disk Cleaner

-**my_disk_cleaner** is a cross-platform disk cleaning application for Windows and Mac, designed to help users identify and remove unnecessary files that accumulate during regular system use.
+**My Disk Cleaner** is a cross-platform disk cleanup application for Windows and Mac.
+It helps you easily find and delete unnecessary files and directories to free up disk space efficiently.

 ## Features

-- **Platform Support:** Windows and Mac
+- **Cross-platform:** Works on both Windows and Mac
-- **Purpose:** Check and delete files that waste disk space, tailored to typical directories that grow over time on each OS.
-- **GUI Desktop Application:** Built with Python and tkinter, providing an intuitive graphical interface.
+- **GUI Desktop Application:** Intuitive interface built with Python and tkinter
-- **Easy Setup:** Runs on standard Python environments; no external dependencies required for basic usage.
-- **Smart Directory Selection:** Automatically selects initial target directories based on OS characteristics:
-  - **Mac:** `~/Library/Caches` (commonly grows large)
-  - **Windows:** `AppData/Local` (frequently accumulates unnecessary files)
-- **Usage Overview:**
-  - Displays the disk usage of the initial target directory.
-  - Allows users to inspect subdirectories and files for more detailed analysis.
-  - Enables selection and deletion of files and directories directly from the app.
+- **Target Directory Management:** Uses a local SQLite database to manage target directories and cache directory sizes
+- **Preset Selection:** Easily select preset directories ("root", "user", "cache") for each OS with a single click
+- **Directory Size Display:** Toggle directory size calculation with a checkbox; clear the size cache with a button
+- **Multiprocessing for Performance:** Directory size calculation and file listing are performed in the background for fast and responsive UI
-- **Windows-Specific Considerations:** Handles hard links appropriately to avoid double-counting disk usage and ensure accurate space recovery.
+- **Windows Hard Link Support:** Avoids double-counting disk usage for accurate space calculation
+- **No External Dependencies:** Runs with only the Python standard library (Python 3.11+ recommended for StrEnum support)

-## Getting Started
+## Usage

-1. **Requirements:**
+1. **Requirements**
-   - Python 3.x (standard installation)
+   - Python 3.11 or later (StrEnum is used)
-2. **Installation:**
+2. **Installation**
-   - Clone this repository:
+   - Clone the repository:
      ```
      git clone https://github.com/lpubsppop01/my_disk_cleaner.git
      ```